Tax relief on donations to certain sports bodies

 • or

-• a person who pays tax under self-assessment, or who is jointly assessed with a spouse or civil partner that pays tax under self-assessment.
+• a person who pays tax under self-assessment, or who is jointly assessed with a spouse or civil partner who pays tax under self-assessment.

 You cannot claim the tax relief if the individual making the donation does not authorise you to do so.
 To make a claim you must: